Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Basic notions and tools

-suffer from lack of good algebraic properties.
-Only the rings $A_{m,0}^{\dagger}(K)$ and $A_{0,n}^{\dagger}(K)$ of power series with one kind of variables enjoy good algebraic properties being, as in the classical rigid analytic geometry, Noetherian, factorial, normal and excellent (as they fall under the Weierstrass--R\"{u}ckert theory; cf.~\cite[Section~5.2]{C-Lip-0} and~\cite[Section~5.2]{BGR}).
+The rings $A_{m,0}^{\dagger}(K)$ and $A_{0,n}^{\dagger}(K)$ of power series with only one kind of variables enjoy --- similarly as in the classical rigid analytic geometry --- good algebraic properties such as to be Noetherian, factorial, normal or excellent, because they fall under the Weierstrass--R\"{u}ckert theory (cf.~\cite[Proposition~5.2.5]{C-Lip-0} and~\cite[Section~5.2]{BGR}).
+Yet it seems (personal communication with the authors of~\cite{C-Lip-0}) that the rings $A_{m,n}^{\dagger}(K)$ of globally analytic functions with two kinds of variables defined on the spaces

+may fail to satisfy good algebraic properties such as to be Noetherian or excellent.
 Therefore the techniques of resolution of singularities, as e.g.\ the ones by Bierstone--Milman~\cite{BM} or Temkin~\cite{Tem-2}, cannot be directly applied to those spaces.

-The opposite situation holds for strictly convergent analytic structures.
-There the rings of global analytic functions are excellent, but elimination of valued field quantifiers requires to augment the language with the henselian functions (cf.~\cite[Theorem~3.4.4]{C-Lip}).
+The opposite situation occurs in the case of strictly convergent analytic structures.
+Then the rings of globally analytic functions are Noetherian and excellent because R\"{u}ckert's theory applies to them (cf.~\cite{C-Lip} and~\cite[Proposition~5.2.5]{C-Lip-0}).
+But elimination of valued field quantifiers requires to augment the language with the henselian functions (cf.~\cite[Theorem~3.4.4]{C-Lip}).

 To make both these powerful tools of analytic geometry available at the same time, we gave in our paper~\cite{Now-Sym} a definable, non-Archimedean adaptation of the canonical desingularization by blowing up (hypersurface case) due to Bierstone--Milman~\cite{BM}.
 It was carried out within a category of definable, strong analytic manifolds and maps, which is more flexible than that of affinoid varieties and maps.